xabgu/unezquake/UNEZQUAKE.md

 ezQuake already offers an exceptional Quakeworld experience that unezQuake builds upon. unezQuake includes features meant to help inexperienced players learn better teamplay techniques as well as features meant to improve the gameplay experience for its users. unezQuake also includes a modern ruleset to explore and refine what is allowable for competitive play.

-Quake servers and clients saw numerous changes for over a decade, but in recent years many changes or even experimentation have been frowned upon and even ridiculed within the broader community. unezQuake offers an alternative experience to those players and regions that are still interested in exploring and refining their gameplay experience. unezQuake remains compatible with ezQuake where practical and remains open source.
+Quake servers and clients saw numerous changes for over a decade, but in recent years many changes or even experimentation have been frowned upon and even ridiculed within the broader community. unezQuake offers an alternative experience to those players and regions that are still interested in exploring and refining their gameplay experience. unezQuake remains compatible with ezQuake where practical and frequently tracks upstream changes in order to stay current.

 While it shouldn't have to be said, we will say it anyways.
 Cheating in Quake is easy, so it is obviously not the intent of unezQuake to faciliate cheating or get away with small advantages.
+Quite the opposite, as unezQuake is developed in open source and makes public versioned releases.

 ## Features

 Below is a list of the differences between unezQuake and ezQuake.
-This list may be out of date changes are often proposed upstream to ezQuake once tried, tested, and discussed.
+This list may be out of date as unezQuake changes are often proposed upstream to ezQuake once tried, tested, and discussed.

 ### Teamplay

+The following features make the most sense in the context of teamplay gameplay modes.

+---

 * `cl_autoshownick`
   - [Video Preview](https://www.twitch.tv/bogojoker/clip/BlueSincereSmoothieKAPOW)